-1) Blue Star Exploration Company is the sole general partner of each of Arkoma Drilling, L.P. and Williston Drilling, L.P.
-Jerral W. Jones is a director and sole shareholder of Blue Star Exploration Company.
-Includes 43,750,000 shares issuable upon conversion of the Series B Convertible Preferred Stock.
+(1) Blue Star Exploration Company is the sole general partner of each of Arkoma Drilling, L.P. and Williston Drilling, L.P.
+Jerral W. Jones is a director and sole shareholder of Blue Star Exploration Company

-The following table sets forth information as of April 8, 2022 concerning beneficial ownership information for our directors, nominees for director and executive officers:
+The following table sets forth information as of April 10, 2023 concerning beneficial ownership information for our directors, nominees for director and executive officers: